 Sue: The last two minutes, perhaps.
 Don’t oversell it, love.
 The rest of it was just going over old ground.
 It’s a typical middle episode.

 Me: Is that supposed to be a reference to Dante?

 Sue: That’s a nice model shot.
-They really are trying hard this week.
+They’re trying really hard this week.

-The Doctor, decked out in a fire suit, attempts to cap the bore but he is attacked by Stahlman (also in a fire suit).
+The Doctor, decked out in a fire suit, attempts to cap the bore before it’s too late, but Stahlman (also wearing a fire suit) decides to intervene.

-Sue: Is that Pertwee spinning through the air like that?
-He’ll do his back in.
-Although I’m guessing this must be a pair of stuntman, given that you can’t see their faces.
-It’s quite clever, really.
-Unless it is Pertwee spinning around like that, in which case it’s really, really stupid.
+Sue: Is Jon Pertwee really spinning through the air like that?
+He’ll do his back in if he’s not careful.
+Actually, on second thought, they must be stuntmen, because you can’t see their faces.
+It’s rather clever, really.
+Unless it really is Jon Pertwee spinning through the air like that, in which case it’s really stupid.

-The Doctor manages to escape and Stahlman is left to convert the other technicians into horrible monsters.
+The Doctor escapes and Stahlman is left to convert the technicians into horrific monsters.

 Sue: He’s rubbing that poor man’s face into the goo like you’d rub a kitten’s face into its own wee.